Phone: (605) 274-4737

 B.S., Biology, Cameron University

 Given that species may experience a broad range of temperature fluctuations across days, seasons, and years, the Roeder lab is investigating how behavioral, physiological, and genetic traits respond to increasingly hot and cold temperatures using ants as a study system.
-Relevant responses to thermal variability include minimizing exposure to stressful microclimates through behavioral avoidance of undesirable temperatures, acclimating physiologically to stressful temperatures when avoidance is impossible or disadvantageous to the colony (e.g. when foraging takes priority over individual safety), and regulating expression levels of genes associated with thermal resistance (e.g. heat-shock, thermal tolerance, and protein-folding regulatory genes).
+Ants may respond to thermal variability by minimizing exposure to stressful microclimates through behavioral avoidance of undesirable temperatures, acclimating physiologically to stressful temperatures when avoidance is impossible or disadvantageous to the colony (e.g. when foraging takes priority over individual safety), and regulating expression levels of genes associated with thermal resistance (e.g. heat-shock, thermal tolerance, and protein-folding regulatory genes).
+My lab is also interested in how these responses vary between ants native to South Dakota and non-native ant species.

 1. Do activity levels, heat tolerance, and preferred temperature correlate to local site temperatures and daily temperature variation?
 If so, this would signify adaptation or acclimation to urban warming and thermal variability in abiotic environments.
 We hypothesize that thermal tolerance and preferred temperatures measured under laboratory conditions will reflect activity patterns and temperatures at each sampling site for all species.
 Species with higher heat tolerance will also exhibit preference for warmer temperatures and greater activity during the warmer parts of the day and at warmer sites.

-2. Does exposure to short bouts of challenging hot and cold temperatures (such as an ant might experience when on a foraging trip or when defending a colony against threats) increase an individual’s ability to tolerate subsequent exposure to stressful conditions (called heat and cold hardening)?
-We hypothesize that when exposed to very hot conditions, species with higher initial heat tolerance will exhibit a heat hardening response but will be unable to maintain robust cold tolerance, while species with a lower initial heat tolerance will suffer decreases in both heat and cold tolerance following exposure.
-When exposed to very cold conditions, species with greater initial cold tolerance will have higher cold resistance in subsequent cold exposures but will be unable to maintain initial levels of heat tolerance, while species with low initial cold tolerance will increase their cold resistance upon subsequent exposure but maintain normal heat tolerance.
+2. Does exposure to bouts of challenging hot and cold temperatures (such as an ant might experience when on a foraging trip or when defending a colony against threats) increase an individual’s ability to tolerate subsequent exposure to stressful conditions (called heat and cold hardening)?
+The ability to acclimate may provide future protection against daily and seasonal changes in temperature.
+However, short bouts of exposure to very stressful conditions might be energetically costly and cause cellular damage.
+We hypothesize that when exposed to moderately hot conditions, species with higher heat tolerance will exhibit heat hardening.
+When ants are exposed to moderately cold conditions, species with greater initial cold tolerance will increase their cold resistance to subsequent cold exposures.
+Exposure to extremely stressful hot and cold conditions will result in decreased thermal tolerance for all species.

-3. After exposure to stressful thermal conditions, do ant species up- or down-regulate heat-shock gene expression in a similar manner?
-We hypothesize that genes associated with heat-shock response, heat tolerance, and protein folding in other ant species (candidates include hsf1, hsc70-4h, hsp83, hsp90, hsc70-5) will exhibit greater expression upregulation in ants with lower heat tolerance than in ants with higher initial heat tolerance due to constitutive upregulation of these genes.
+3. After exposure to stressful thermal conditions, do native and non-native ant species regulate heat-shock gene expression in a similar manner?
+Ants with high heat tolerance may experience constitutively up-regulated heat-shock gene expression, while species living in less stressful conditions may facultatively up-regulate expression to address transient thermal challenges.
+We hypothesize that genes associated with heat-shock response, heat tolerance, and protein folding will exhibit greater changes in expression in ants with lower heat tolerance than in ants with higher heat tolerance due to the proposed constitutive upregulation of these genes.